NataliaHaronitou/Twitter-Clone-With-React/README.md

 # Twitter-Clone-With-React
 This project was bootstrapped with Create React App.
+This is a simple and basic Twitter clone to explore different integration tools for widgets, embedding tweets, etc.

 # Available Scripts
 In the project directory, you can run: